UrbanInstitute/nccs/_datasets/census.md

 ## Feedback

 This project is in active development.
-If you have questions or feedback, please contact the creators, Chris Davis and Jesse Lecy, using the "Get Help" link above.
+If you have questions or feedback please open a [GitHub Issue](https://github.com/UrbanInstitute/geocrosswalk/issues) in the geocrosswalk repo.

 <br>
 <br>